 When someone asks me who my favorite Harry Potter character is, I’m always torn.
 Harry, of course, is the hero of the story, but Hermione is so inspirational.
 And we can’t forget about Ron — he’s hilarious and charming.
-But then there’s Dumbledore and Snape — they’re both such complex characters.
+But then there’s Dumbledore, Sirius Black, and Snape — they’re all such complex characters.
 It’s a difficult choice to make.

 They’re both popular, they’re both fun, and they’re both successful, and either would be an excellent wingman depending on what you’re looking for.
 We wanted to help you in your decision-making process by breaking down the differences between Match and Tinder.
 Read on the learn more.